l-gorman/rhomis-student-dashboard-project/README.md

 data from the publicly available RHoMIS data, which can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TFXQJN)

+We suggest that to build the dashboard, you should:

+1. Create a local version of the database to work with
+2. Extend the existing RHoMIS 2.0 data API, adding API endpoints to format the data into a dashboard ready format
+3. Build a stand alone front end to interect with the API and present the data in a user friendly way.

-This repository shows you how to convert the RHoMIS data (found on dataverse) into the format in which projects are stored on the RHoMIS survey, making it useable for development purposes.
+This repository shows you how to convert the RHoMIS data (found on dataverse) into the format in which projects are stored on the RHoMIS server, making it useable for development purposes.

+There are two ways you can convert the data:

+1. Load the mongodump data which has been shared with you on google drive (easier option)
+2. Use the R code in this repository to convert data from harvard dataverse into mongodb format (takes longer to run)

-There is also guidance here about how to work on the APIs, which will be a necessary part of developing a dashboard.
+This repository also contains is also guidance here about how to work on the APIs, which will be a necessary part of developing a dashboard.

 # Materials